Make music videos and grow your audience

 - Use YouTube to cross-promote.
 Advertise the collaboration in description links, playlists, and cards to push audiences to and from both channels.

-- Check your Subscriber report and see how the collaboration affected your subscriber base.
+- Check your subscribers in YouTube Analytics and see how the collaboration affected your subscriber base.

 - Collaborations are a great way to get your music heard by a new audience and grow your fanbase.

 - Find collaboration partners with a complementary sound and audience.

 - Use built-in YouTube tools to advertise the collaboration on both channels.